burdiuz/traceability-matrices/README.md

 Run HTTP/S server with coverage reports and open in default browser.
 Parameters:

-- `--target-dir` - required, path to directory with coverage reports
+- `--target-dir` - Required, path to directory with coverage reports
-- `--port` - port for HTTP/S server, 8477 by default
+- `--port` - Port for HTTP/S server, 8477 by default
-- `--key` and `--cert` - should point at private key and signed certificate files to start HTTPS server, by default starts HTTP server
+- `--key` and `--cert` - Should point at private key and signed certificate files to start HTTPS server, by default starts HTTP server
-- `--compact` - optional, uses [compact variant of HTML table](https://burdiuz.github.io/traceability-matrices/generated_coverage_compact/features/Records-_-Category.html), categories displayed as rows instead of columns.
+- `--compact` - Optional, uses [compact variant of HTML table](https://burdiuz.github.io/traceability-matrices/generated_coverage_compact/features/Records-_-Category.html), categories displayed as rows instead of columns.
 Default value is false.
 Might be preferable way of rendering features with deep structures.

 Example: